3-manifolds/TkGL/README.rst

 TkGL is a Tk extension package which provides a Tk widget that can serve as a rendering surface for OpenGL.

-The extension is not ready for release at this time.
-This README file will be expanded when it is released.
+While this extension is still new, it is being used as the Tk component of the tkinter-gl Python package on pypi which is used by SnapPy.